QUESTIONS & ANSWERS

 Scoliosis patients bring two things to their initial office visit.
-The first is typically the physical pain of the patient’s deformity.
+During the first visit, the doctor typically documents any physical pain of the patient’s deformity.
 But the doctor will also discover the emotional effects from the years of living with scoliosis.

 While early in my career the technical act of straightening the curve was extremely rewarding.
-As I’ve gotten older, I find that the most rewarding part is often the interaction with individuals.
+As I’ve gotten older, I find that the most rewarding part becomes the interaction with the patient.

-As a result, as important as the physical part of the treatment is, so is understanding the emotional issues become extremely important as well.
+Therefore, as important as the physical part of the treatment, the emotional issues become extremely important as well.
 The emotional issues that the patients bring with them to the office.
 Some of these issues are how they feel about themselves, their cosmetic appearance, and matters like these.

-This is one of my favorite questions.
-What we’ve also created is a way for new patients to be linked with previous patients with similar journeys.
+We’ve created a way for new patients to be linked with previous patients with similar journeys.
 We have a database of patients who have agreed to share their experiences with new patients.
 These existing patients are then matched with other patients with similar journeys.
 This allows them to communicate with each other and help each other along the way.
 It’s really valuable.
 Connecting potential patients with past successes has been a very successful tool at our institute.
 It has been one of the most powerful resources I have used to help my patients.

-The exam room is still the most exciting part of this job.
+The exam room continues as the most exciting part of this job.
 Patients come with preconceived notions.
 Some are skeptical.
 Others are hurt.
 And still, some are angry.
 I try to transmit my own personal excitement that I will be able to address the deformity.
 And that I can successfully treat the pain that people bring with them in most cases.

 What does the future hold?

-There’s been a dramatic explosion in the amount of research that is done on scoliosis.
+There’s been a dramatic explosion in the amount of research conducted on scoliosis.
 Research both in basic science and research into the cause of scoliosis and clinical treatment.

 We’re learning more and more about the fundamental molecular, genetic, and foundational causes.
 The future of scoliosis treatment lies in early genetic diagnosis, and biopharmaceutical treatment.
 The biopharmaceutical treatment of the growth abnormalities that lead to curvature of the spine.
 I would hope in the future that we unlock the secrets of predicting which child will have a progressive curve.
-And more importantly, having pharmaceutical or genetic treatments that would really get rid of the need of implanting metallic hardware.
-No more metallic hardware that is used in individuals’ bodies to correct their curves.
+And more importantly, having pharmaceutical or genetic treatments would really get rid of the need of implanting metallic hardware.

 What happens after surgery for a child, adolescent, or young adult?

 After scoliosis surgery in a younger patient without medical problems, the recovery can be accelerated.
-After the procedure, the surgeon will decide if admission to the intensive care unit or to the floor is appropriate.
+After the procedure, the surgeon will decide if admission is to the intensive care unit or to the floor.
 The pain will be controlled using the smallest doses of narcotics and the patient will be encouraged to walk the next day.
 Our patients have gone home as early as the second day, but typically will require 3-4 nights in the hospital and then will be discharged home.
-The patient does not need a special hospital bed, food, brace, or therapy is generally required after going home, and usually, patients can resume school at least part-time at two weeks postop.
+The patient does not need a special hospital bed, food, brace, or therapy after going home, and usually, patients can resume school at least part-time at two weeks postop.
 We allow our patients to typically resume their allowed sports 6 months after the surgery.

 If you don't see your question listed....